solyard/fabricorgi/README.md

 # HOW TO USE

 Use the output json file produced by `configtxgen` tool and send it into API endpoint depend of your task.
-For adding organisation use:
+For adding organization use:
 ```
 example.com:8081/api/v1/addorg
 ```
-For remove organisation use:
+For remove organization use:
 ```
 example.com:8081/api/v1/removeorg
 ```

-As body for remove organisation method use this structure:
+As body for remove organization method use this structure:
 ```
 {
     OrgName: example1MSP